thu-ml/tianshou/docs/tutorials/cheatsheet.rst

 This is related to `Issue 19 <https://github.com/thu-ml/tianshou/issues/19>`_.

-First, add an argument "stack_num" to :class:`~tianshou.data.ReplayBuffer`:
+First, add an argument "stack_num" to :class:`~tianshou.data.ReplayBuffer`, :class:`~tianshou.data.VectorReplayBuffer`, or other types of buffer you are using, like:
 ::

     buf = ReplayBuffer(size=size, stack_num=stack_num)